*This post is made in collaboration with Empress 1908 Gin. All content, ideas and words are my own.*

 - Garnish with fresh lemon slices and lavender sprigs.

 - Lemonade: Store in a sealed pitcher in the refrigerator for up to 1 week.

 - The white glass pitcher shown is from TJMaxx Homegoods, which is no longer available for purchase.
 This White Ceramic Pitcher and this Distressed White Pitcher are both similar options and they can be found on Amazon.

-- Lastly, the Manual Citrus Press Juicer the 2-in-1 Citrus Juicer and the Tazo Iced Passion Tea can all both be found on Amazon as well.
+- The Manual Citrus Press Juicer and the 2-in-1 Citrus Juicer can both be found on Amazon as well.